Quality of Service Subscription Explainer

 Zoom Dashboard data should not be compared with data delivered via QSS to a customer’s third-party endpoint

 QSS and the Zoom Dashboard provide two separate mechanisms for accessing Zoom QoS data that should not be compared.
-While the Zoom Dashboard and QSS pull from the same pool of QoS data, the data contained in each mechanism will not match up due to differences in retrieval timing and frequency of data delivery.
+While the Zoom Dashboard and QSS pull from the same pool of QoS data, the data in each mechanism will not match up because of differences in retrieval timing and frequency of data delivery.

 QSS supports real-time event data for Meetings, Webinars, and Phone calls